 When I visited Fredricton it was pouring down rain so I wasn’t able to enjoy everything it has to offer, which was a huge bummer.
-So because of the rain I only decided to stop in to drive around a little bit before heading off to my next location.
+So because of the rain, I only decided to stop in to drive around a little bit before heading off to my next location.

 For those who don’t know, Fredricton is the capital of New Brunswick in Eastern Canada.
 It’s a beautiful city right on the St. John’s river!

 If you are interested in museums you can check out the Beaverbrook Art Gallery, which showcases British, Canadian and First Nations art.
-There are also the local museums, Fredricton Region Museum if you are a history buff, and Science East which is a more hands-on exhibit.
+There are also the local museums, Fredricton Region Museum if you are a history buff and Science East which is a more hands-on exhibit.

-If you are in to churches and cathedrals, don’t worry cause they’ve got one!
+If you are into churches and cathedrals, don’t worry cause they’ve got one!
 There’s the Christ Church Cathedral!

 The best part of Fredricton is the scenery, you are able to see some absolutely picturesque landscapes.
-I would recommend University of New Brunswick (I love checking out local college and university campuses everywhere I go!!) and the Fredricton Botanic Gardens… these are the two places I had on my list to see while I was there!
+I would recommend the University of New Brunswick (I love checking out local college and university campuses everywhere I go!!) and the Fredricton Botanic Gardens… these are the two places I had on my list to see while I was there!